 It doesn’t matter what business you are in – finding the right employees is one of the most critical and difficult challenges faced today.
 To start, the coronavirus upended entire industries and job responsibilities while creating new expectations of remote working.
 Even as the impact of COVID has declined, the search for new employees will never be the same.
 Interestingly, one of the initial concerns over advancements made with Artificial Intelligence technology was that it had the potential to eliminate jobs.
-As it turns out, AI might just be the best way for organizations to overcome staffing challenges today – and operate with greater efficiency and performance at the same time.
+As it turns out, the technology investment might just be a really great option.
+Organizations can overcome staffing challenges with AI today – and operate with greater efficiency and performance at the same time.

 This article might be of interest, Here are 3 AI Myths